rgeraldes24/zond-contract-example/README.md

 It's recommended you follow the instructions here: [https://test-zond.theqrl.org/install](https://test-zond.theqrl.org/install)

-## Step 2: Create a QRL Dilithium wallet & get some testnet QRL
+## Step 2: Create a QRL ML-DSA-87 wallet & get some testnet QRL

-Use the [wallet creation instructions](https://test-zond.theqrl.org/creating-wallet) to create a wallet and note the Dilithium public address.
+Use the [wallet creation instructions](https://test-zond.theqrl.org/creating-wallet) to create a wallet and note the public address.

 You will now seen some Testnet funds.
 This can be done by going to the [QRL Discord](https://www.theqrl.org/discord) and requesting some Testnet QRL.
 Later we'll have a faucet that can be drawn from.